KasaVarun/CryptoTradePyAlgorithm/README.md

 # CryptoTradePyAlgorithm

-Certainly, here's the updated README file with an "Output" section added to the table of contents:

 ---

-# CryptoTradePyAlgorithm

 CryptoTradePyAlgorithm is a Python-based project designed to facilitate algorithmic trading strategies for the cryptocurrency market.
 The primary objective of this project is to empower traders with an automated approach to cryptocurrency trading, with a specific focus on strategies involving simple moving averages (SMAs).